 Psycherence, the conference of consciousness and psychedelics, offers an opportunity to meet the planet’s four leading scientists on these fields.
 Psycherence brings to Tallinn the latest scientific discoveries, which can provide answers to the question about the existence of humanity.

 Or follow the conference on Facebook

 Positive Scepticism: The new science of out-of-body experiences at the European Skeptics Conference ESC’17 – in Wroclaw, Poland, 22-24 September 2017.
 Watch the whole lecture here.

 University of Leiden.
 April 2017.
-Details to be completed.
+Abstract: The Illusion of Free Will

 May I offend you?
 The clash of science, religion & free speech.
-University of Exeter Atheist, Humanist and Secular Society’s Regional Convention (14 November 2015)
+University of Exeter Atheist, Humanist and Secular Society Regional Convention (14 November 2015)